jamesmcm/vopono/README.md

 vopono includes built-in killswitches for both Wireguard and OpenVPN.

-Currently Mullvad, AzireVPN, MozillaVPN, TigerVPN, ProtonVPN, iVPN, NordVPN, HMA (HideMyAss) and PrivateInternetAccess are supported directly, with custom configuration files also supported with the `--custom` argument.
+Currently Mullvad, AzireVPN, MozillaVPN, TigerVPN, ProtonVPN, iVPN, NordVPN, AirVPN, HMA (HideMyAss) and PrivateInternetAccess are supported directly, with custom configuration files also supported with the `--custom` argument.

 For custom connections the OpenConnect and OpenFortiVPN protocols are